AntonTheDev/JSONModelKit/README.md

 # JSONModelKit

 JSONModelKit is an API centric mapping framework that uses, JSON or Plist, mapping files to define a model against an arbitrary dictionary.
-At build time, the library will automatically generate the model files, and then add them to the project automatically, or update any existing files.
-By reducing the focus on the model layer itself, while keeping it continuously in sync with an API, we can now treat the model as just a "data bucket", or extend it as needed.
-It comes in handy especially implementing MVVM, as it basically reduces the model to an ingestible wrapper around dictionary data.
+At build time, the library will generate the model files based in the definitions, and add them to the project automatically, or update any existing files.
+By reducing the focus on the model layer itself, and keeping it continuously in sync with an API response in a single place, we can now treat the model as just a "data bucket", and extend it as needed.
+It comes especially hand when implementing MVVM in a project's architecture, as it basically reduces the model(s) to an ingestible wrapper(s) around dictionary data.

 ## Features